jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Now, this application is not meant to be an application for the general public.
 Its meant to be run on my private server in a private network for some limited number of people.
 Hence, I want to keep the deployment and maintainance overhead to a minimum and not manually create a cluster for elastic search.

-I want to keep the deployment limited to one single command.
+I am aiming for a single command deployment.

 Obviously, I am going the docker route.
 I am going to dockerize my application and run it with `docker run` command, or at least thats the plan.